MuhammadBilalAkbar/share_plus_package/README.md

 - Question: Does share plus plugin works with iPad ?
 In iphone it works fine but getting error in iPad.
 Any solution?
 Thanks 🙏🏻
 - Question: Would you know if there is a way of sharing text to Facebook with this package?
 On the docs they said that Facebook imposed some restrictions that don't allow sharing text.
 Is the solution using the "Share" package you presented on a previous video?
 - Question: Hi! how can I share a video that I have in my assets folder?
-Answer: Follow this link: https://medium.flutterdevs.com/sharing-files-in-flutter-66aa4e115256
+<br />Answer: Follow this link: https://medium.flutterdevs.com/sharing-files-in-flutter-66aa4e115256

 **Problems from Flutter Stackoverflow**